prafulla77/Discourse_Profiling/README.md

 # Discourse as a Function of Event: Profiling Discourse Structure in News Articles around the Main Event

-This repository contains an data and code for the ACL 2020 paper: [Discourse as a Function of Event: Profiling Discourse Structure in News Articles around the Main Event](https://sites.google.com/view/prafulla-choubey/).
+This repository contains the data and code for the ACL 2020 paper: [Discourse as a Function of Event: Profiling Discourse Structure in News Articles around the Main Event](https://sites.google.com/view/prafulla-choubey/).
 If you use the dataset or model in your work, please cite the following.

 ```